BCDA-APS/bcdamenu/docs/source/index.rst

 :release:   |release|
 :published: |today|

-NOTE:  This project is just starting aand the documentation is not ready.
+NOTE:  This project is just starting and the documentation is not ready.

 Contents
 ========